Luka Stepančić

-Luka Stepančić (born 20 November 1990) is a Croatian professional handball player for SC Pick Szeged and the Croatian national team.
+Luka Stepančić (born 20 November 1990) is a Croatian professional handball player for Wisła Płock and the Croatian national team.

 Stepančić competed for Croatia in the 2013, 2015, 2017 and 2019 World Championships, as well as the 2018 and 2020 European Championships, winning the silver in 2020.
 He represented Croatia at the 2016 Summer Olympics.

 In his club career he won everything in Croatia with RK Zagreb, and everything in France with PSG.
 Stepančić wasn't able to win the Champions League with PSG, losing the 2017 final to Vardar and the 2018 semifinal to Nantes.

 Biography

-Luka Stepančić was born on November 20, 1990 in Pula, Istria, although he and his family are from Labin.
+Luka Stepančić was born on November 20, 1990, in Pula, Istria, although he and his family are from Labin.
 His father, Franko Stepančić, is a former football player.
 As a boy, Stepančić played football until the 2nd grade of primary school when his cousin, a handball coach, took him to training.
 Stepančić then realized that handball suited him better than football.

 Stepančić made his first steps with Labin club Mladi Rudar.
 His first coach was prof. Ratko Benazić, and later he was coached by Klaudio Brezac, Valner Franković and Zdenko Batinić.

 With the young national team, Stepančić won the gold at the World Cup in 2009.
 For their accomplishment, Stepančić and the Junior handball team were awarded the Dražen Petrović Award in that year.

 In 2007, Stepančić played for RK Zagreb and from 2009 to 2010 he played for Varteks.
 He then returned to PPD Zagreb.
 After six years at RK Zagreb, he moved to French club PSG.
 With PSG he won two Ligue 1 (2017, 2018), one Coupe de France (2018), two Coupes de la Ligue (2017, 2018) and one Trophée des Champions (2016).
 He also took part in the Velux EHF Champions League Final4, with two podium finishes.
 Although PSG invested many millions in the past few years (with an annual budget of 13 million euros in 2018) Stepančić and PSG were not able to win the Champions League.
 PSG lost the 2017 final to Vardar, and in 2018 they were denied the final by Nantes.
 Stepančić had been left without a European trophy in his second year at PSG.
 In 2019 he moved to SC Pick Szeged.

 According to HandNews' selection of 2012, Stepančić was one of the ten best young players under 22 in the Champions League in 2012.

 The sports editorial staff of Jutarnji list added him to the list of athletes "who will make us happy in 2013."
 The list also included Dario Šarić, Blanka Vlašić, Robert Kišerlovski, Marin Čilić and Sandra Perković.

 In 2013, Stepančić joined the national team for the World Cup held in Spain, winning the bronze medal.